ashesh-0/Disentangle/README.md

 vampprior gnode12/2207/D3-M3-S0-L0/4: larger batch size (8) and larger image size (128) no vampprior gnode14/2207/D3-M3-S0-L0/5: with same batch size as above and image size.

+## ISSUE:

+1. So, there is an issue in plot_imgs_from_idx function. it shows values using PSNR fn.
+This is irrespective of the fact that what psnr_type is used.
+2. Another thing to check is that I see psnr values fluctuate at individual level, quite a bit.
+So, it makes sense to look at the effect of averaging. => it does not improve things in general.
+I tried to average out in two ways: 1. output of the model.
+2. output of the likelihood fn.
+This is the normalized reconstruction.
+Both these two ways yield the same performance. performance fixed as I increase the count.